cube3power/atsd/rule-engine/functions-format.md

   convert(number x, string s) string
 ```

-Divides number `x` by the specified measurement unit `s` and formats the returned string with one fractional digit.
+The function divides the number `x` by the specified measurement unit `s` and formats the returned string with one fractional digit.

-The unit prefix is case-insensitive and should be one of:
+The unit prefix is case-insensitive and should be one of the following:

   * 'K', 'Kb' (1000)
   * 'Ki', 'KiB' (1024)